Quantum squeezing cannot beat the standard quantum limit: Discussion

-\textit{B. Analytic errors} \begin{enumerate} \item \textbf{Analysis of measurement noise not uncertainty:} Conflation of noise and uncertainty is one of the most common analytical mistakes in spin squeezing, see e.\,g. \cite{Orzel2001, Esteve2008, Appel2009, Gross2010, Koschorreck2010, Koschorreck2010a, Leroux2010, LouchetChauvet2010, Riedel2010, SchleierSmith2010, Sewell2012, Cox2016, Hosten2016, Kruse2016, Colombo2022, Greve2022, Malia2022}.
+\textit{B. Analytic errors} \begin{enumerate} \item \textbf{Analysis of measurement noise not uncertainty:} Conflation of noise and uncertainty is one of the most common analytical mistakes in spin squeezing, see e.\,g. \cite{Orzel2001, Esteve2008, Appel2009, Gross2010, Koschorreck2010, Koschorreck2010a, Leroux2010, LouchetChauvet2010, Riedel2010, SchleierSmith2010, Sewell2012, Cox2016, Hosten2016, Kruse2016, Colombo2022, Greve2022, Malia2022, Franke2023}.
 As an example, assume a projective measurement in the $x$-basis is performed on a single spin pointing in an unknown direction in the $x-y$ plane.
 Denote this state $\ket{a}$ and label the outcomes of the observable $\hat{S}_x = \hat{\sigma}_x/2$ as $\{0, 1\}$.
 The uncertainty in estimating the $x$-component of the spin direction is actually independent of the measurement variance.
 If ten experiments produce the following data-set: $\{1,1,1,1,1,1,1,1,1,1\}$, the SQL has not been surpassed, even though the variance is less than 1/4.
 Compare to the data-set obtained from a different state $\ket{b}$: \{0,1,1,1,0,0,1,1,1,0\}.
-Someone with knowledge of $\ket{a}$, $\ket{b}$ can prove this is not a statistically anomaly by showing $\left(\Delta \hat{S}_x\right)^2_a < \left(\Delta \hat{S}_x\right)^2_b$, where the subscript indicates that the variance is calculated with respect to these states.
+Someone with knowledge of $\ket{a}$, $\ket{b}$ can prove this is not a statistically anomaly by showing $\left(\Delta \hat{S}_x\right)^2_a < \left(\Delta \hat{S}_x\right)^2_b$.
+Here $\left(\Delta \hat{S}_x\right)^2$ is the variance of the $\hat{S}_x$ operator and the subscript indicates the state that the variance is calculated with respect to.
 Despite this mathematical inequality, our uncertainty in estimating the $x$-component of $\ket{b}$ is the same as for $\ket{a}$.
-Ultimately we do not want measurements with less \emph{noise}, but measurements that provide lower \emph{uncertainty} on the spin direction\footnote{In the literature $(\Delta \myvec{S})^2$ is often incorrectly equated with the variance of some collective spin observable $\hat{\bm{S}}_z = \sum_{i=1}^N \hat{S}_z$, such that a variance $\left(\Delta \hat{\bm{S}}_z\right)^2 <|S|/4$, where $|S|$ denotes the spin vector length, is evidence of an enhanced precision.
-Note, in Eq.\,\eqref{eq:SNR}, $\Delta \myvec{S}$ is the uncertainty in estimating the spin direction, it is not the (square-root) variance of an operator.
-Nor is it the square-root variance of some dataset.}.
+Ultimately we do not want measurements with less \emph{noise}, but measurements that provide lower \emph{uncertainty} on the spin direction\footnote{In the literature $(\Delta \myvec{S})^2$ is often incorrectly equated with the variance of some spin operator $(\Delta \hat{A})^2$.
+These are not the same quantities!
+In general a collective spin observable $\hat{\bm{S}}_z = \sum_{i=1}^N \hat{S}_z$ is measured, such that a variance $\left(\Delta \hat{\bm{S}}_z\right)^2 <|\myvec{S}|/4$ is presented evidence of an enhanced precision, where $|\myvec{S}|$ denotes the spin vector length.
+Note, in Eq.\,\eqref{eq:SNR}, $\Delta \myvec{S}$ is the uncertainty in estimating the spin direction, it is not the (square-root) variance of an operator, nor is it the square-root variance of some dataset.}.
 Often prior information from state preparation (and the value of $\theta$) is used to ensure that the measurement statistics have low variance without reducing the uncertainty in estimating $\theta$.